nshettell/SimuViz/readme.md

 such that the commands function on command prompt.
 Using Simuviz
 =============
-There are two main functions in animation.py, start_sites and start_bonds.
-They are very similar, one being constructed to deal with lattice activity on the sites and the other on the bonds.
-Both functions require the same input: file_info, lattice_info and directory.
-The 4th parameter, res, is optional, the default value is [1600,1200].
-This number represents the resolution of the images outputted.
-A list of allowed resolutions is found in user_questions.py.<br><br>
-directory: The user must input a string which is the desired name of the directory created by Simuviz in the current folder.
-No special characters should be in the string, nor should it be a name of a directory which already exists in the folder. <br><br>
+In the animation.py module, the main function which needs to be called is start.
+The function requires the following
+input: file_info, lattice_info and directory. <br><br>
+file_info: This is the name of the file with the information of the activity on the lattice.
+The data file is assumed to contain exactly (S+B+P)*Lx*Ly*Lz*F data points in the file, where Lx, Ly and Lz correspond to the size of the lattice, F is the number of frames and S, B and P correspond to activity points on sites, bonds and plaquettes.
+Python reads the data in the following order: S, B, P, Lx, Ly, Lz, F. Currently, the data in the file is assumed to be 0 or 1.
+Any line in the data file which contains a hashtag (#) will be ignored.<br><br>
 lattice_info: This is the name of the file with the information about the desired lattice; this file must be in the same file as the python scripts.
 The file has a very specific format to be properly analyzed by python, for instructions please read *FormatInstructions.docx* located in *Sample Lattice Files*. <br><br>
-file_info: This is the name of the file with the information of the activity on the lattice.
-The data file is assumed to contain exactly Q*Lx*Ly*Lz*F data points in the file, where Lx, Ly and Lz correspond to the size of the lattice, F is the number of frames and Q is either the number of sites (if start_sites is used) or number of bonds (if start_bonds is used).
-Python reads the data in the following order: Q, Lx, Ly, Lz, F. Currently, the data in the file is assumed to be 0 or 1.
-Any line in the data file which contains a hashtag (#) will be ignored.
+directory: The user must input a string which is the desired name of the directory created by Simuviz in the current folder.
+No special characters should be in the string, nor should it be a name of a directory which already exists in the folder.
 Modifying the Python Code
 =========================
 When the python code is executed the user is prompted about their desired appearence of the lattice.
 The code only